The Magician's Apprentice (novel): Plot summary

 In the remote village of Mandryn in Kyralia, Tessia serves as assistant to her father, the village Healer – much to the frustration of her mother, who would rather she found a husband.
 Despite knowing that women aren't readily accepted by the Guild of Healers, Tessia is determined to follow in her father's footsteps.

 Kyralia and the neighbouring country Sachaka have been at a certain "peace" for centuries, though the countries dislike each other, for Kyralia was once part of the Sachakan Empire.
 Lord Dakon is housing a visiting Sachakan Lord and Magician (Takado), much to his dislike.
 Dakon is a kind man with noble intentions.
 He is wary of Takado and dislikes the Sachakans for not abolishing slavery, especially when Takado beats his slave (Hanara) to near death.
 Tessia and her father are called to heal him.

 One day when Tessia comes by herself to Lord Dakon's mansion to re-apply bandages to Hanara, Takado tries to force himself upon her, holding her body still with magic.
 Tessia removes the magical influence on her mind with magic of her own, which she had no idea she had (blowing apart the corner of the room in the process), discovering she is a natural.
 She becomes the second apprentice of Lord Dakon, and Takado leaves the premises.

-There are long hours of study and self-discipline, and Lord Dakon's other apprentice, Jayan, makes clear his dislike of her, Tessia's new life also offers more opportunities than she had ever hoped for, and an exciting new world opens up to her.
-There are fine clothes and servants, and – she is delighted to learn – regular trips to the great city of Imardin.
+There are long hours of study and self-discipline, and Lord Dakon's other apprentice, Jayan, makes clear his dislike of her, Tessia's new life also offers more opportunities than she expected.
+There are fine clothes and servants, and regular trips to the great city of Imardin.

 While staying in Imardin her home town is attacked.
 A "mental" call is produced from another magician who is in the ley (town) closest to Dakon's.
 Tessia is able to hear this while she is out shopping with her fellow female magicians, who all hear the same thing.

 Upon arriving at the ley they find that Takado has slaughtered the entire village except for some children and deserters.
 Tessia is then distressed to find graves marked for her parents.
 Upon this discovery, Tessia is hurt by the fact she never got to tell her father about visiting the healer's guild (in which their family are now somewhat respected in the guild through their grandfather), or about visiting a dissection at which she found a friend, Kendaria.
 Tessia then sets out to be a healer.
 During the process, Jayan and Tessia become friends.

 The Kyralian magicians then come together and decide to attack the Sachakan 'Ichani' (people branded as outcasts in Sachakan society) as they realise a plot to take their country.